prince-2021/shridevipharmacy2k/README.md

         <section>
             <h2>About Us</h2>
             <p>
-                Shree Devi Pharmacy is your one-stop shop for all your healthcare needs in Erode.
+                Shri Devi Pharmacy is your one-stop shop for all your healthcare needs in Erode.
 We are committed to providing our customers with quality products, exceptional service, and expert advice.
 Our friendly and knowledgeable staff is here to assist you in finding the right medications and healthcare products for you and your family.
             </p>
         </section>